ayhyap/COMP4321-Project/README.txt

 # they access elements using a hash function on the key,
 # which allows for average-case constant time element access, better than the log(n) of sorted binary trees.
 #
-# While our original design used only 1 table for the webpages (instead of the 3),
-# the python module we used for the database (sqlitedict) had limitations on the
+# The python module we used for the database (sqlitedict) has limitations on the
-# complexity of the value objects which prevented it from storing large or multi-type Python dictionaries.
+# complexity of the value objects which prevents it from storing large or multi-type Python dictionaries.